 Music Theory at Mason

-We have an outstanding faculty at Mason, which is dedicated to providing you with challenging, comprehensive, and rewarding educational experiences.
+We have an outstanding faculty at George Mason University, which is dedicated to providing you with challenging, comprehensive, and rewarding educational experiences.
 Our goal is to assist you in developing your musical and academic skills to their highest potential.

 Mosaic tile